Where Are Your Feet Pointed?

 I thought on my ways, and turned my feet unto thy testimonies.
 I made haste, and delayed not to keep thy commandments. ~Psalm 119:59-60

 The psalmist was going through a tough time.
-He said in verse 61, "The bands of the wicked have robbed me."
-He was referring to a recent situation when he was outnumbered and taken by surprise.
-It could have been an occurrence while he was traveling alone through a mountainous area where robbers hid out and took advantage of travelers.
-It could also refer to a description of being spiritually attacked by demonic entities and his sense of being beaten.
-Whatever it may have been, it made him think about which way his feet were pointed.
-Our verses this morning are a good reminder of how we must consider our ways and make sure we are headed in the right direction.
+He said in v.
+61, "The bands of the wicked have robbed me."
+He was referring to a recent situation where he was outnumbered and taken by surprise.
+It could have been an occurrence while he was traveling alone through a mountainous area where robbers hide out and take advantage of travelers.
+It could also refer to an instance of being spiritually attacked by demons.
+Whatever it may have been, it made him think about which way his feet were pointing.
+Our devotion this morning is a good reminder of how we must consider our ways and make sure that we are headed in the right direction.

 We see an intense reflection.